shash6074/OverTheWire-Bandit-WarGame/bandit-level 06-10/bandit-level_6-7.md

 ## Commands Used
-pwd - for checking the current working directory. cd - go to the inhere directory. ls - list all the files and folders. cat - display the content of the file. find - finding the  file or directory using conditions.
+pwd - for checking the current working directory. cd - go to any directory. ls - list all the files and folders. cat - display the content of the file. find - finding the  file or directory using conditions.